Skip to content

 • Distributing natural oils (sebum) from roots to ends, keeping hair moisturised and resilient.

-• Detangling to prevent knots that can cause mechanical breakage later.
+• Detangling the hair strands, to prevent knots that can cause mechanical breakage later.

 • Stimulating circulation in the scalp, which supports healthy follicle function.